 - Is the merger or acquisition a viable investment, considering potential benefits and risks?

-Answering these questions requires exhaustive research into the acquisition target.
+Answering these questions requires thorough research of the acquisition target.
 The process can be tedious, lengthy, and even disruptive for both parties.
-So, how do you make a CDD as quick and thorough as possible?
+So, how do you make a commercial due diligence process as quick and thorough as possible?

 Due diligence process framework